mittagessen/kraken/docs/ketos.rst

 Refining on mismatched alphabets has its limits.
 If the alphabets are highly different the modification of the final linear layer to add/remove character will destroy the inference capabilities of the network.
-In those cases it is often faster to slice off the last few layers of the network and only train those instead of a complete network from scratch.
+In those cases it is faster to slice off the last few layers of the network and only train those instead of a complete network from scratch.

 Taking the default network definition as printed in the debug log we can see the layer indices of the model: